xGerTowelie/z-next-auth/README.md

 ## Basic setup

 To understand the basic setup, please have a look at the history of this repo.
 All steps are documented in their own commits.
+These can be accessed here: [All Commits(main)](https://github.com/xGerTowelie/z-next-auth/commits/main/)

 ## Providers